+A visitor to 18th-century Williamsburg would have been immediately aware of the sights, sounds and smells of animals.
 Colonial Williamsburg launched the Coach & Livestock program in 1929, when the Foundation purchased the Goode-Merritt carriage for $500.
 In the decades since, the Historic Area has added many more carriages as well as other vehicles, animals and related programs.
 Today the Coach & Livestock operation helps convey the status of agriculture, the role of transportation and aspects of recreation in the 18th-century world.

-The program invites guests—young and old—to observe sheep, oxen, cattle, poultry and horses in a natural environment.
+Many of the animals seen in the Historic Area played a major role in the development of North American agriculture, and today the Coach & Livestock program acquires, husbands and preserves breeds that were common in the 18th century but now are threatened or endangered.
 Working with the American Livestock Breeds Conservancy, Colonial Williamsburg promotes and protects these endangered and rare breeds, transporting visitors back to America’s agrarian past.
 Our animals provide wool, eggs, meat, milk and manure for the Historic Area and act as a living “safe deposit box” of genetic diversity.
 The Foundation acquired five rare Cleveland Bay horses, for example, making Colonial Williamsburg a leader among those working with these beautiful and historical animals.
 Our Cleveland Bay breeding program has advanced, and one of the Foundation’s Cleveland Bays, Lord Brigadoon—informally known as Clarence—was granted his stallion license.

 Colonial Williamsburg goes to great lengths to bring the streets and pastures of the Historic Area to life and as they would have looked in the late 1700s.
 Through engaging interpretive programs, the Coach & Livestock team and the animals in their care provide rare opportunities to meet the kinds of animals that would have been common in 18th-century Virginia.